 Where Protests Flourish, Anti-Protest Bills Follow

-& Vera Eidelman, William J. Brennan Fellow, Speech, Privacy, and Technology Project
+& Vera Eidelman, Staff Attorney, ACLU Speech, Privacy, and Technology Project

 Over the past year, a historic level of activism and protest has spilled out into our nation’s parks, streets, and sidewalks — places where our First Amendment rights are at their height.
 The January 21 Women’s March, anchored in D.C. with echoes across the nation, was likely the single largest day of protest in American history.
 And yet, legislators in many states have followed up on this exuberant activism with proposed bills that are not only far less inspiring, but also unconstitutional.

 A few examples illustrate this pattern all too well.

 - After President Trump enacted his discriminatory Muslim ban at U.S. ports of entry, protests immediately erupted at airports nationwide, including a weekend-long protest at Denver International Airport.
 In response, the airport started enforcing a rule that requires protestors to submit an application a week before holding any demonstration.